 The Aitareya Upanishad, Chapter Wise Summary

-The Aitareya Upanishad reflects the beliefs, practices and philosophical notions of the early Vedic period regarding soul, creation, birth and rebirth.
+The Aitareya Upanishad reflects the beliefs, practices, and philosophical notions of the early Vedic period regarding soul, creation, birth, and rebirth.
 The verses provide information about the early Vedic beliefs regarding the arrangement of a four-tier universe, creation of beings, the embodiment of the Self, the importance of food and desire in the continuation of the worlds and beings, the transmigration of souls, the nature of Self, the manifestations of Brahman as intelligence, and the idea liberation.
 A summary of the three chapters of the Upanishad is presented below.

-First chapter
+First Chapter

 The First chapter deals with creation and describes how the worlds and beings emerged from the Self in the beginning when it was alone and desired to have company.
-It further states that after the worlds were created, the Brahman created the cosmic Being, Purusha, by first creating various organs.
+It further states that after the worlds were created, the Brahman created the cosmic Being, Purusha, first by creating various organs.
 Later, he established them in the body and subjected them to hunger and thirst so that they would engage in worldly activity to seek nourishment and survive.
 The Self was able to do all this with the help of the energy that was generated from doing penance (tapas).

-Second chapter
+Second Chapter

 The second chapter describes the triple births of humans, or how they go through the process of rebirth upon earth.
-The first birth happens when the Self that is destined to take birth upon earth as part of its karma enters the body of the father through food and water, and settles in his semen.
-The second birth takes place when he enters the mother’s womb through sexual union and becomes part of the fetus.
-Finally, he is born third time when emerges out of his mother’s womb after nine months and enters the mortal world.
+The first birth happens when the jivatma (the embodied Self), destined to take birth upon the earth as part of its karma, enters the father’s body through food and water and settles in his semen.
+The second birth occurs when he enters the mother’s womb through sexual union and becomes a part of the fetus growing in her womb.
+Finally, he is born a third time when he emerges from his mother’s womb after nine months and enters the mortal world.

-Third chapter
+Third Chapter

-Thus, in three chapters the Aitareya Upanishad describes how the Self manifests, how souls enter physical bodies and become subject to hunger and thirst, how the embodied souls continue their existence in the mortal world going through numerous births and deaths, and how in the end they become wise, cultivating discernment, and attain liberation.
+Thus, in three chapters, the Aitareya Upanishad describes how the Self manifests, how souls enter physical bodies and become subject to hunger and thirst, how the embodied souls continue their existence in the mortal world, going through numerous births and deaths, and how in the end they become wise, cultivating discernment, and attain liberation.

 Aitareya Upanishad Translation